 NBS specification reference:

-GRP (also known as FRP / glass reinforced plastics / fibreglass) is highly suitable for a wide range of building, construction, exhibition and transportation industry applications - please browse our project or gallery for more information and examples.
+GRP, also known as FRP / glass reinforced plastics / fibreglass / FPC fibre polymer composites, is highly suitable for a wide range of building, construction, exhibition and transportation industry applications - please browse our project or gallery for more information and examples which range in project size to £ 2.85 million.

 Polyester resins can be used with a wide variety of glass fibre reinforcements and core materials to produce complex, moulded shapes of virtually unlimited size.
 Polyester composites offer many advantages compared with more traditional building materials: